WiseGuru/ccna-definitions-vault/20 - Definitions/25 - Mnemonics and Summaries/Wireless Networks Summaries.md

 		- GHz = 1,000,000,000 cycles per second
 - In 2.4GHz Wifi, there are *13 (technically 14) channels* available
 	- Each channel is *22 MHz* wide
-	- Choosing channels *1, 6, and 11* avoid cross talk
+	- Avoid overlapping channels by choosing channels *1, 6, and 11*